floriandotorg/avi2smk/README.md

 # Smacker Video Encoder/Decoder

-A tool for encoding and decoding Smacker video files (.smk), a multimedia file format primarily used in games from the mid-1990s, including the 1997 Lego Island game.
+A highly-portable, zero-dependency CPP lib/cli for encoding and decoding Smacker video files (.smk), a multimedia file format primarily used in games from the mid-1990s, including the 1997 Lego Island game.

 ## About Smacker Format